 Thinking of math as a separate language may sound funny at first, but think about it — as we advance in math, we’re always learning new terms, like primes, composites, and absolute value.

 While your child won’t be solving quadratic equations just yet, at their age, numbers can be equally confusing.
-By speaking to your child “in math,” you can help this new world of numbers and symbols feel more familiar.
+By speaking to your child using “math language,” you can help this new world of numbers and symbols feel more familiar.

 We recommend incorporating number names, counting, and basic addition or subtraction terms into your daily conversations.